 Robots coexisting with people in the workplace, helping us do our work—it used to sound a bit futuristic, right?
 But this vision is already very real.
 A variety of robots are already enabling and assisting us with all kinds of work, across industries, employing AI and mechanizing processes, but also aiding with connectivity between humans like Ava does.

-Marcio, with Ava, has created this new way of communicating remotely that still feels close to in-person interaction.
-Meredith shares what it’s like to use Ava robots and how it differs from typical videoconferencing:
+Marcio Macedo, with Ava, has created this new way of communicating remotely that still feels close to in-person interaction.
+McCarthy shares what it’s like to use Ava robots and how it differs from typical videoconferencing:

 Ava Co-Founder and VP of Product, Marcio Macedo explains, “Culture was before, and will continue to be, the key driver for telepresence.
 Establishing culture and communicating value is a human process.
 Building a user-friendly physical and digital experience is compelling, but what really matters is safety, trust, and confidence for your people and workplace.”